petebachant/petebachant.github.io/_posts/2024-11-14-office-repro.markdown

 {% include figure.html
 src="/images/repro-office/excel-data.png"
-caption="'Collecting' our data in Excel."
+caption="Creating our dataset in Excel."
 %}

-Back on the Calkit local machine page, if we refresh the status we see that the `data.xlsx` spreadsheet is showing up as an untracked file in our repo.
+Back on the Calkit local machine page, if we refresh the status we see that the `data.xlsx` spreadsheet is showing up as an untracked file in the project repo.
-So, let's add it to the repo by clicking the "Add" button.
+Let's add it to the repo by clicking the "Add" button.

 {% include figure.html
 src="/images/repro-office/untracked-data.png"